willr7/Coding-projects-2/README.md

-# Coding-projects
+# Resume Coding Projects

-These are the major coding projects that I have worked on
+These are the coding projects that are listed on my resume